TheLandolorien/aoc-solver/README.md

 The format is `aoc-solver <YYYY> <puzzle_name>` where `<puzzle_name>` is the snake_case of the puzzle title.

 And ta-da!
-You're ready to solve to jump back in! 🎉
+You're ready to jump back in! 🎉

 ## 🗂️ Project Organization